donjosemathew/hackinindia/README.md

 Once content created teacher can save this and use at any time

 During Online class Teacher can select the "TextToSpeech" Section, the pre-entered content will be there.
 On clicking the Voice button entire Text will be read.
 It is also possible to select a particular part by copying needed text from Content and Pasting it on the small text box below

+Teacher Can change Country,Pitch rate and Speed In the settings
 <p><img src="https://teacha.xyz/images/1.png" width="250" alt="" />
     <img src="https://teacha.xyz/images/2.png" width="250" alt="" />
     <img src="https://teacha.xyz/images/3.png" width="250" alt="" /><br>